U.S. Department of Transportation

 Moving Ahead for Progress in the 21st Century Act (MAP-21)

-The most recent transportation authorization bill, the Moving Ahead for Progress in the 21st Century Act (MAP-21), authorizes and provides funding for fiscal years 2013 and 2014 for three FHWA-administered research, technology, and education programs; the State-administered State Planning and Research Program; and three programs administered by the Research and Innovative Technology Administration.
+The most recent transportation authorization bill, the Moving Ahead for Progress in the 21st Century Act (MAP-21), authorizes and provides funding for fiscal years 2013 through 2015 for three FHWA-administered research, technology, and education programs; the State-administered State Planning and Research Program; and three programs administered by the Office of the Assistant Secretary for Research and Technology.

 Future Strategic Highway Research Program (SHRP2) Implementation.
 MAP-21 authorizes FHWA to lead and coordinate SHRP2.
 The SHRP2 was authorized in 23 U.S.C.
 510 and funded through the Safe, Accountable, Flexible, Efficient Transportation Equity Act – A Legacy for Users (SAFETEA-LU), and its extensions from fiscal year 2006 through fiscal year 2012, with the vision to address some of the most pressing needs related to the Nation’s highway system, including:

-Finally, MAP-21 also authorizes three programs administered by the Research and Innovative Technology Administration:
+Finally, MAP-21 also authorizes three programs administered by the Office of the Assistant Secretary for Research and Technology:

 For more information on these three programs, visit http://www.rita.dot.gov/offices.